 Unlike many sharks, bronze whalers commonly form schools of up to and even above a hundred specimens.
 It is suspected that the reason for their doing so is that they are often preyed upon by larger sharks such as great white, tiger and bull sharks.

 The range of the bronze whaler shark.
-In dark blue
+In dark blue is the confirmed range, in light blue, the suspected range. |

 It is unknown how threatened bronze whaler sharks are by fishing, although they are a popular target of illegal finners.
 Several conservation projects are now underway in order to protect bronze whalers and other threatened species, despite the fact that bronze whaler numbers are uncertain.